jmvillaveces/PSICQUICHelper/README.md

 # PSICQUICHelper

-Console app to download data from PSICQUIC servers, clustering and scoring MITab.
+Console app to download data from PSICQUIC servers, merging and scoring MITab.

 ## Arguments